 how does this formula work?

-- We compute the above mentioned theoretical expected return using the capital asset pricing model (CAPM).
-It is a financial model which calculates the expected return of a security based on average market return, risk-free interest rate and the beta of the security as a multiplier.
+- We compute the above-mentioned theoretical expected return using the capital asset pricing model (CAPM).
+It is a financial model which calculates the expected return of a security based on average market return, risk-free interest rate, and the beta of the security as a multiplier.

 - Beta is the volatility of an asset in comparison to the overall market factors.
-While the Alpha represents the excess return an asset generated over the return calculated using the CAPM.
+While the Alpha represents the excess return of an asset generated over the return calculated using the CAPM.
 An asset generates a return that is either more or less than what we calculate using the CAPM.